ivanursul/ivanursul/articles/java/openSourceCollections.md

 * Linked classes provide methods to get the first and last element in iteration order, and to start a bidirectional iterator from any element, but any submap or subset method will cause an UnsupportedOperationException,
 * Maps that have objects as keys, the get() and remove() methods do not admit polymorphic versions.
 Instead, new methods are introduced - getvaluetype() and removevaluetype()

+Another characteristic is huge jar file, because of numerous Classes.
+Therefore, you can customize it and use the alternative way of selecting specific Classes.

 **How to use a library:**
 *Dependancy* for Maven’s library importation is listed hereafter:
 ```